 What are your fees?

 Treatment is tailored to the client, and fees will be discussed in relation to this tailored treatment plan.
-However, on average, an individual, 45-minute session is $200.
+Fees are established with consideration to current market rates.
+On average, an individual, 45-minute session is $250.

 What are your hours?

-Currently, my private practice is open on Sundays, 11:00 am 4:00 pm, as weekend appointments are needed for individuals that cannot attend sessions during weekdays.
+Currently, my private practice offers select appointments on Friday-Sunday, as weekend appointments are needed for individuals that cannot attend sessions during weekdays.
 You can contact me Monday-Sunday to schedule an appointment for these weekend appointments.
 Please note that appointment availability is very limited at this time.